 4. tunnel construction and underpinning

-Tunnel construction often requires the use of special foundation engineering techniques to secure the subsoil, e.g. using icing or shotcrete methods.
+Tunnel construction often requires the use of civil engineering techniques to secure the subsoil, e.g. using icing or shotcrete methods.
 Underpinning is used for structures in the immediate vicinity of existing buildings to prevent subsidence.

-Pile foundations – in-situ concrete piles as an efficient solution
+Pile foundations in civil engineering – in-situ concrete piles as an efficient solution

-In-situ concrete piles are one of the most commonly used methods of pile foundations.
+In-situ concrete piles are one of the most frequently used methods of pile foundations in specialist foundation engineering.
 They are constructed directly on site by drilling or driving and then filled with concrete.
 Their advantages include high load-bearing capacity, adaptability to different soil types and the ability to safely transfer large loads.

 The correct processing and professional capping of in-situ concrete bored piles are crucial for the stability and quality of the entire foundation.
 There are specialized methods and tools for this that enable efficient and precise processing.